Amanpreet Gill

 Amanpreet Singh Gill is a Canadian politician from the Conservative Party of Canada.
 He was elected Member of Parliament for Calgary Skyview.
-He succeeded Liberal MP George Chahal. the United Conservative Party (UCP) candidate for Calgary-Bhullar-McCall at the 2023 Alberta general election.
+He succeeded Liberal MP George Chahal.
+He was the United Conservative Party (UCP) candidate for Calgary-Bhullar-McCall at the 2023 Alberta general election.
 Prior to entering politics, Gill managed a local gurdwara.
 He is of Indian heritage.

+At the time of the 2025 Canadian federal election, he lived in Rocky View County.